IgniteUI/indigo-design-docfx/en/components/tabs.md

 ### Text

-The Text properties may contain text, binding, or a combination of the two, examples:
+The Text properties may contain text, [binding text](../codegen/data-binding.md), or a combination of the two, examples:

 - Settings
 - {settingsLabel}